AElfProject/AElf/docs-sphinx/reference/acs/acs7.rst

 -  RecordCrossChainData
     - The method to record cross chain data and complete indexing.
 -  RequestSideChainCreation
-    - Request to create a new side chain and wait for approvals from authorized organizations;.
+    - Request to create a new side chain e wait for approvals from authorized organizations;.
 -  ReleaseSideChainCreation
     - Release the side chain creation request if already approved and it will call the method CreateSideChain.
 -  CreateSideChain